Daiki Niwa (footballer)

-Daiki Niwa (丹羽 大輝, Niwa Daiki) is a Japanese football player who plays for Sestao River Club.
+Daiki Niwa (丹羽 大輝, Niwa Daiki) is a Japanese footballer who plays for Spanish Tercera Federación club Deusto.

 Playing career

 He spent 4 years on loan at Avispa Fukuoka during which time he had spells as club captain, before returning to his parent club Gamba Osaka at the start of the 2012 season.

 National team career

 On 7 May 2015, Japan's coach Vahid Halilhodžić called him for a two-days training camp.
 On 23 July 2015, he was called again for the upcoming 2015 EAFF East Asian Cup.

 Club statistics

 1 includes J. League Championship and Japanese Super Cup appearances.